 Stephen Lawry, Elaine Tangye, Judith Pinguey and Phil Taylor

 Charities: RNLI, Cornwall Hospice Care, Radio Corwall Charity Appeal

-On Saturday 2 November 2013, in the year of its 30th Anniversary, The Cornish Federation of Male Voice Choirs presents a Massed Choir Charity Concert at The Royal Albert Hall.
-The Cornish Federation has performed at The Royal Albert Hall on three occasions in the past, the last being held in the year 2000.
-Those present at these remarkable, uplifting concerts will never forget them.
+On Saturday 2 November 2013, in the year of its 30th Anniversary, The Cornish Federation of Male Voice Choirs presented a Massed Choir Charity Concert at The Royal Albert Hall.

 The Federation is committed to promoting male voice singing, particularly in Cornwall, encouraging young people to sing and become involved with music.
-Cornwall boasts many highly talented and enthusiastic young musicians, as demonstrated by this concert's guest artistes, Cambiata (a group of young male singers aged between 12 and 25, which has already performed earlier this year at The Royal Albert Hall) and the wonderful Cornwall Youth Orchestra.
+Cornwall boasts many highly talented and enthusiastic young musicians, as demonstrated by this concert's guest artistes, Cambiata, a group of young male singers aged between 12 and 25, and the wonderful Cornwall Youth Orchestra.

 Eric Pinch of Tamar Valley Male Voice Choir, is delighted to report that his final total raised for the Concert's three charities, Cornwall Hospice Care, the RNLI and BBC Radio Cornwall Appeal, amounts to £1139.71.
 He says: "Out of that £90.71 went direct to Cornwall Hospice from my collecting tin on my bike".
 In addition Eric did a separate sponsorship for Mary Tavy Methodist Chapel, (he is a member) which raised £125.
 "Well worth the effort" says Eric.